AdobeDocs/analytics.en/help/components/classifications/sets/manage/schema.md

 ---
 title: Classification Set Schema
-description: Learn how to view and edit the schema for an individual classification set.
+description: Learn how to view and edit the schema for a classification set in Adobe Analytics.
+Add, upload, download, or automate classification data using cloud locations..
 exl-id: 4a7c5bfe-ff2b-4380-af46-435801d73c1e
 feature: Classifications
 ---

 # Classification set schema

 The schema is the list of classifications that you want to apply to the key dimensions you have defined for the classification set.
 For example, if you have defined product as the key dimension and this field contains a product SKU, use the schema to add classifications such as product name, color, and size.